The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 An endometrial biopsy is usually also done to check for precancerous changes and for cancer in women with any of the following:

-Bleeding that is persistent, irregular, or heavy despite treatment
+Bleeding that is persistent or recurs despite treatment

 Thickening of the uterine lining (detected by transvaginal ultrasonography)